 Borrow or Buy: Borrow, at least.
 This is an exceptional nonfiction picture book and it has information about rescuing birds that all kids need to have

 Educational Themes: The main theme in the story is the rescue of the owlet.
 That is complemented with more detailed information about an owl's life cycle, facts about the Great Horned Owl, and owl attributes in the back.
-As always, Sylvan Dell makes it easy to engage learners, as they take an interactive approach (games) to help kids learn this information.
+As always, Arbordale makes it easy to engage learners, as they take an interactive approach (games) to help kids learn this information.

 Go to review online